davars/facebook/README.md

 Also, since Graph API are JSON, all responses are parsed into a map[string]interface{}.

-The facebook/oauth package provides tools for handling access_tokens and signed_requests.

-The facebook/test_users package provides tools for manipulating test user accounts.
+There are also tools for handling access_tokens, signed_requests, and managing test user accounts.

 ## License